Orbital-resolved Observation of Singlet Fission: Abstract

-In the experiment, Pentacene is excited with a $\SI{1.81}{\electronvolt}$ pump pulse polarized along the crystal \textit{a}-axis and probed by a p-polarized ionizing extreme-ultraviolet (XUV) probe pulse (Fig.~1c, d) \cite{Puppin2019Feb}.
+In the experiment, pentacene is excited with a $\SI{1.81}{\electronvolt}$ pump pulse polarized along the crystal \textit{a}-axis, thus resonantly populating the lowest bright singlet exciton.
+The non-equilibrium state is then probed by a p-polarized ionizing extreme-ultraviolet (XUV) probe pulse (Fig.~1c, d) \cite{Puppin2019Feb} with a system response function $<\SI{50}{\femto\second}$.
 Fig.~2a shows snapshots of the 3D PE intensity at three important time steps: before and directly after excitation, and after the primary step.
 In pentacene, each band features two branches due to the two inequivalent molecules in the unit cell.
-The dispersion of the well-separated electronic bands is apparent over the several Brillouin zones (BZ, $k_\text{BZ}\approx\SI{0.9}{\per\angstrom}$) within our momentum range ($k_\text{max}\approx \SI{2.0}{\per\angstrom}$).
-The separation of the two valence band (VB) branches reaches its maximum $\SI{470(25)}{\milli\electronvolt}$ at the M-points (Extended data Fig.~1) \cite{Fukagawa2006Jun}.
-Directly after excitation ($\Delta t = \SI{0}{\femto \second}$), two distinct excited-state signals simultaneously appear, the singlet exciton feature S and another signal at slightly lower energies, which we label X for now.
+The dispersion of the well-separated electronic bands is apparent over the several Brillouin zones (BZ, $k_\text{BZ}\approx\SI{0.9}{\per\angstrom}$, compare Ext.~data~Fig.~1a) within our momentum range ($k_\text{max}\approx \SI{2.0}{\per\angstrom}$).
+The separation of the two valence band (VB) branches reaches its maximum $\SI{500(20)}{\milli\electronvolt}$ at the M-points (Ext.~data~Fig.~1b) \cite{Fukagawa2006Jun}.
+Directly after excitation ($\Delta t = \SI{0}{\femto \second}$), two distinct excited-state signals simultaneously appear, the singlet exciton feature S and another signal X at slightly lower energies.
 S is located $\SI{1.81}{\electronvolt}$ above the valence band maximum (VBM) of the ground state S$_0$, to which all following energies are referenced.
 At our incident laser fluence ($F\approx\SI{0.2}{\milli\joule\per\centi\meter\squared}$), the singlet signal amounts to roughly $1\%$ of the VB signal, such that approximately 1 out of 100 molecules is excited by the pump pulses.
-The signal X ($E-E_{\text{VBM}}=\SI{0.95}{\electronvolt}$) has roughly 1.3 times the intensity of S (Extended data Fig.~2) and appears at lower energies.
+The signal X ($E-E_{\text{VBM}}=\SI{0.95}{\electronvolt}$) has roughly $20\%$ more intensity than S (Ext.~data~Fig.~1d) and appears at lower energies.
 Within $\SI{500}{\femto\second}$, the primary step is completed since S and X have disappeared and a third feature has emerged, which we attribute to the bitriplet $^1$TT ($E-E_{\text{VBM}}=\SI{0.65}{\electronvolt}$) \cite{TripletEnergy}.